TinaGrigorova/baby_growth/README.md

 #### Feeding

-* Section - Feeding is designed to support and inform new perants with information how much the baby eats and how frequently.This section is supplied with an example table with average times and amount of feeding the baby.
+* Section - Feeding is designed to support and inform the readers with information how much the baby eats and how frequently.
+This section is supplied with an example table with average times and amount of feeding the baby.
-* Feeding section includes more information about how the babies are growing during that period of time that includes weight, length , brain development, hearing and more.
+* Feeding section includes more information about how the babies are growing during the period that includes weight, length, brain development, hearing and more.

 <img alt="baby-feeding" src="assets/Images/images-readme/Feeding .png">

 #### Growing

 * Covers the growth of the baby from 3 to 6 months.
-* This section aims to give more information on babies development durin the second trimester after the birth.
+* This section aims to give more information on babies’ development during the second trimester after the birth.
-* Inlcudes information on babies sleep habbits, gum massages , vocal abilities and communication skills.
+* Includes information on babies sleep habits, gum massages, vocal abilities and communication skills.

 <img alt="baby-growing" src="assets/Images/images-readme/Growing .png">

 #### Teething

 * Helps present teething better to the readers.
-* Inlcudes a graphic on how the teeth are growing , which ones are first and which ones follow after.
+* Includes a graphic on how the teeth are growing, which ones are first and which ones follow.
-* Contains information about babies teeth , how they grow, how they react to the growing teeth and what would be the best option for treatement for temperature.
+* Contains information about babies’ teeth, how they grow, how they react to the growing teeth and what would be the best option for treatment for temperature.

 <img alt="baby-teething" src="assets/Images/images-readme/Teething.png">

 #### Weaning

-* Weaning is realy important for the babies.
-I has to be followed striclty so the babies dont develope alersies and food intolerance.
+* Weaning is important for the babies.
+I must be followed strictly so the babies don’t develop allergies and food intolerance.
 * Contains valuable information for the readers such as clues to look for when the baby is ready for solid food.
 * Readers can also see some examples of food to start with, when their baby is ready.